greymich/Laraquiz-QuickAdminPanel/readme.md

 - __Pass__: password

+Configurations
+---
+Nginx: `.docker/etc/nginx`

+SSL: `.docker/etc/ssl`

+To use other certicates, please visit this folder and change certs, chained certs or other advanced configuration please refer to nginx folder.

+FPM: `.docker/etc/php`

 # LaraQuiz: Laravel 5.6 based quiz system

 It is a demo project for demonstrating what can be generated with [QuickAdminPanel](https://quickadminpanel.com) tool.